 It’s time to get romantic this festive season!

-If 2020 has taught us anything it’s that we need to make the most of every day!
-It’s all too easy to lose sight of the big things and not take time out of our everyday routines to appreciate our other halves.
+With so much going on in the lead up to Christmas and New Year’s, it’s all too easy to lose sight of the important things and not take time out of our everyday routines to appreciate our other halves (or besties!).
 So, with that in mind, we’ve decided to implement the 12 Dates Of Christmas to make sure we fit in some quality couple time at what is usually a very busy stretch of the year.
 We’ve come up with some suggestions to get you started, but the idea is that these 12 Dates Of Christmas don’t cost the earth.
-In fact, we’ve tried to make it as cheap and cheerful as possible (with a bit of imagination, you could even plan all your activities for free!).
-The 12 Days Of Christmas traditionally starts on 25th December, but we’re bending the rules and reckon you can start The 12 Dates Of Christmas on any day in November or December that suits you both.
+So, we’ve tried to make it as cheap and cheerful as possible (with a bit of imagination, you could even plan all your activities for free!).
+Keep scrolling for more…

 1. Pine-ing For You

 There’s no better way to kick off the festive season than by choosing a Christmas tree.
-It’s not always possible to squish the 6-foot pine of your dreams into your Hong Kong flat, so you may need to temper your expectations.
+It’s not always possible to squish the six-foot pine of your dreams into your Hong Kong flat, so you may need to temper your expectations.
 If you don’t know where to start looking, head to The Flower Market for a browse.
 You’ll find all sizes of real and artificial trees there (and may even pick up some decorations while you’re at it).
 Once you’ve bought your tree, bring it back and decorate it together while enjoying a glass or two of mulled wine or hot chocolate.
 Don’t forget to have some Christmas tunes playing in the background to really get you in the mood.
-We’ll be accessorising our trees with some of the gorgeous hanging decorations from The Lion Rock Press (keep an eye out for some particularly appropriate 2020 ones – complete with face masks!).
 Everybody now… “It’s beginning to look a lot like Christmas!”

 2. Spice Things Up